Seth1024T/Hello-World-02/README.md

 GNU GPL also has the added benifit (and perhaps the major benifit to many) that you can fix, or modify programs in a minor way so that it's still got the owner's copyright, and you must also use a similar GPU GPL licence (from what the author understands to be the case).
 Commerical applications, and software don't often allow you to look under the hood, and customize, modify, or fix things--and part of the way they prevent that is by restricting your access, and by keeping things a secret.

+With a GNU GPL the owner can merge your modifications or fixes if they wish to--taking some of the blame if you get things wrong, but still giving you some credit for the good changes.
+On the other hand if the owner does not merge your work, it may continue on it's own branch, and you may end up with a reputation based on how good or useful those changes were.

 One thing to note about Github: is that it can be a community that is private, or public.
 The resultant software and how it is used is defined by the group that produces it (including licenses).

 <blockquote cite="https://guides.github.com/activities/hello-world/#what">